code-not-found/code-not-found.github.io/_posts/spring/2018-11-15-best-spring-blogs.md

 <img src="{{ site.url }}/assets/images/spring/mkyong-blog.png" alt="mkyong blog">

 Mkyong has been around for almost 10 years.
-Yong Mook Kim, aka Mkyong is the author of the site.
+Yong Mook Kim, aka Mkyong, is the author of the site.
 The blog has a huge amount of articles.
 Even though some articles are a bit dated they still provide a good starting point to learn.

 Favorite post: [Spring Boot + Hibernate Search example](http://www.mkyong.com/spring-boot/spring-boot-hibernate-search-example/){:target="_blank"}